MikkelHJuul/profaneword/README.md

-  uber1337        output formatted with an extended 1337 alphabet fat             output some t3xt wifth fat fringers fst             otput sme tet writen wit haste SCREAM          OUTPUT IS UPPERCASE whisper         output is lowercased
+  uber1337        output formatted with an extended 1337 alphabet fat             output some t3xt wifth fat fringers fst             otput sme tet writen wit haste esrever         desrever tuptuo, per word; this cannot be coupled with 'random', functionality of 'random' will be ignored SCREAM          OUTPUT IS UPPERCASE whisper         output is lowercased
   /s              sARcaSTiC OUtpUt